Accenture/accenture.github.io/_drafts/rig-2_0.md

 ---
 layout: post
-title: "RIG 2.0: CloudEvents!"
+title: "RIG 2.0: CloudEvents"
 categories: lightweightarchitecture microservices elixir rig
 comments: true
 author:
   - kevin_bader
 ---

-# RIG 2.0: CloudEvents!
+# RIG 2.0: CloudEvents

 We are proud to release the next major milestone of the [Reactive Interaction Gateway](https://github.com/Accenture/reactive-interaction-gateway)!
 [Version 2.0](https://github.com/Accenture/reactive-interaction-gateway/releases) comes with lots of new features, changes and improvements.
 Many thanks to our contributors!